Pleasant Hill Cohousing

 Cohousing is a form of collaborative housing that offers residents an old-fashioned sense of neighborhood.
 In cohousing, residents know their neighbors very well and there is a strong sense of community that is absent in contemporary cities and suburbs.

 Cohousing communities consist of private, fully-equipped dwellings and extensive common amenities including a common house and recreation areas.
-They are designed and managed by the residents who have chosen to live in a close-knit neighborhood that seeks a healthy blend of privacy and community.
+These communities are designed and managed by the residents who have chosen to live in a close-knit neighborhood with a healthy blend of privacy and community.

 How it Began